 Volatility 3 Basics¶

-Volatility splits memory analysis down to several components:
+Volatility splits memory analysis down to several components.
+The main ones are:

 Templates and Objects

 Volatility 3 stores all of these within a